Home Up Feedback

 End If

 If you use code similar to above, be careful how you search for group names with the InStr function.
-In the example above we check if a group with Common Name "MyGroup" is in strGroup.
+In the example above we check if a group with Common Name "MyGroup" is in strGroups.
 Remember, however, that the Common Name of a group does not have to be unique in the domain, only in the container or OU.
 It is possible to have more than one group in the domain with the same Common Name.
 Also, it is possible that the Common Name you search for is a string found in the Distinguished Name of other groups.
 For example, if you check for membership in a group called "Test", the InStr function will return a positive number if the user is a member of any group in any OU's that contain the string "Test".
 The best procedure is to check for the full Distinguished Name of the group.

-Many examples in the newsgroups, and even scripts on Microsoft's Script Center, deal with the complications outlined here by using "On Error Resume Next" for the entire program.
+Many examples in the forums, and even scripts online, deal with the complications outlined here by using "On Error Resume Next" for the entire program.
 I would never recommend this solution.
 If you use "On Error Resume Next", it should be used for the one statement expected to possibly raise an error.
 Then normal error handling should be restored with "On Error GoTo 0".
 This was done in the last example above.
 Otherwise, even minor typographical errors can go unnoticed and are almost impossible to troubleshoot.
 I feel this is even more important in logon scripts.
 A logon script can be run by many users over a period of many years.
 If any unexpected problems arise, you want to know about it.
 If you program the script to ignore all errors, you may get fewer calls for help, but problems will be nearly impossible to recognize, much less fix.

 The exact same issues described here apply to the member attribute of group objects.
 The same techniques can be used with this attribute.